joshprk/libobs-rs/libobs-wrapper/README.md

 ## Features

 - `blocking` - Provides a blocking API instead of async (useful for applications that don't need async)
-- `bootstrapper` - Enables the OBS bootstrapper for runtime download and installation

 ## Common Issues